sapcc/helm-charts/README.md

   * `common`: Reusable charts
   * `global`: Singletons that only exist once in a global context
   * `openstack`: Openstack and dependent or related services
+  * `prometheus-exporters`: A curated collection of Prometheus exporters
+  * `prometheus-rules`: Prometheus alert- & aggregation rules specific to our controlplane
   * `system`: Infrastructure required by the control plane

 This structure is just a logical grouping, it does not represent deployable